linagora/Twake/documentation/connectors/jitsi.md

 ## Configuration

-In your app/Configuration/Parameters.php, update the key `connectors.jitsi` with the following optionnal configuration :
+In your app/Configuration/Parameters.php, update the key `defaults.connectors.jitsi` with the following optionnal configuration :

 ```
 'jisti' => [